-The federal Clery Act requires higher education institutions to publicly report statistics concerning the occurrence of certain criminal offenses involving students, faculty, staff or visitors.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (commonly known as the “Clery Act”) requires higher education institutions to publicly report statistics concerning the occurrence of certain criminal offenses involving students, faculty, staff or visitors.

 For more information on the Clery Act, please visit the U.S. Department of Education's Campus Security website.

-- Aggravated assault.
+- Aggravated assault

-- Motor vehicle theft.
+- Motor vehicle theft

-- Domestic violence.
+- Domestic violence

-- Dating violence.
+- Dating violence

-- Liquor law violations.
+- Weapon law violations

-- Drug violations.
+- Drug law violations

 What Locations are Covered?